 The coat of Cockapoos and Jackapoos is unpredictable if the puppy is a first-generation crossbreed.
 Both hybrids can have curly hair like a poodle or straight, long hair like Cocker Spaniels and Jack Russel Terriers.

 Despite shedding little, Cockapoos require more grooming than Jackapoos.
 Cockapoos require regular brushing and clipping a few times a year to keep their coat clean, healthy and free of tangles.

 Jackapoos, on the other hand, do not need extensive grooming.
 Brushing them twice is the only grooming you need to do because trimming their coat a few times a year is more of a personal choice.

 Another grooming aspect to remember is that both hybrids enjoy swimming.
 If you live in an area with lakes or rivers, you might have to prepare yourself for regular baths.
 However, this can be avoided with training that teaches them not to jump into the water without permission.

 Both Jackapoos and Cockapoos are intelligent breeds that can respond well to training.
 However, the pet owner of a Jackapoo will need to be more assertive than the pet owner of a Cockapoo.

 Jackapoos have inherited the tricky streak of Terrier breeds.
 If you are taking in a Jackapoo you need to make sure that you are consistent and firm in your training to avoid stubborn behaviour in your dog.

-Some won’t recommend adopting a Jackapoo for first time dog owners.
-However, if you are up to the challenge then you will be able to train your Jackapoo to do plenty of fun tricks and agility training.
+Some won’t recommend adopting a Jackapoo for first-time dog owners.
+However, if you are up to the challenge, you will be able to train your Jackapoo to do plenty of fun tricks and agility training.